-It is the supplier's responsibility to ensure that the sows and pigs are suitable for transport.
+It is the suppliers responsibility to ensure that all animals provided are suitable for the transport in question.
 The driver must be able to assess whether all animals are suitable for transport.
 If the supplier is unsure whether certain animals are suitable for transport, these animals should be separated from the rest and presented to the driver at delivery.
 If necessary these animals should be kept separate from others during transport and at the production site.
+The transporter must be made aware of the fact that animals for slaughter must be transported separately before planning the truck load.
+These animals must be loaded and unloaded separately without being herded together with healthy animals.
+The driver is obliged to refuse to transport animals which are not suitable for transport.